adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 }
 ```

+!!! info
-> The `ServiceLocator` class is my basic singleton handler.
+    The `ServiceLocator` class is my basic singleton handler.
 It is available in the [Chapter2][10] project.
 It
     returns the concrete version of the cloud service, just like the Singleton version we defined in Chapter1.

 When you run the application, clicking on the "Enter the App" button will now present you with an Authenticate window: